fdila/rosserial_stm32f7/README.md

 ## Usage
 1. Create a new STM32CubeIDE project:
-  * Enable USART3, using PD8 and PD9 as Tx and Rx pins
+  * Enable USARTx and select TX and RX pins
   * Enable USART3 global interrupt
-  * Enable DMA for USART3_TX and USART3_RX and set their priority to HIGH
+  * Enable DMA for USARTx_TX and USARTx_RX and set their priority to HIGH

 2. Create ros libraries in your project
 ```